-Management's discussion and analysis for the period ended September 30, 2023
+Management's discussion and analysis for the year ended December 31, 2023

 PROCESS

 The processing plant and waste dump are located on a plateau, west of the main pit, where the land is already conveniently flat and barren of trees.
 It is currently less than one kilometer from the visual mineralization.
 This proximity will ensure short cycle times and contribute to the control of production costs.